vlang/vab/README.md

 ## AAB package format

 `vab` supports outputting [Android App Bundles](https://developer.android.com/guide/app-bundle) (AAB).
-To output an `.aab` file you can specify the package format with the `--package` format:
+To output an `.aab` file you can specify the package format with the `--package` flag:

 ```bash
 ./vab --package aab /path/to/v/source/file/or/dir